|

 to England | Vienna |

-to spend his winters in England, moving into a cottage
+to Europe to spend his winters in England, moving into a cottage

 Having spent the following summer in his farmhouse in Kirchstetten,